Overview

 Extend your stay with "specified work"

-If you hold a Working Holiday visa (Subclass 417) and undertake "specified work" in regional Victoria for at least three months, you may be eligible for a second 12-month visa.
+If you hold a Working Holiday visa (Subclass 417) and undertake "specified work" in regional Victoria for at least three months, you may be eligible for a second and third 12-month visa.

 • tourism and hospitality in northern, remote or very remote Australia